idolactivities/vtuber-things/docs/vtuber/etiquette.md

 ### So how do I communicate with the streamer?

-If you follow the above rules and are polite, a kind person in chat might translate for you.
+Be polite, don't spam or pester, and a kind person in chat might translate for you.
-If you don't follow the above rules and act like an ass, expect to be ignored.
-Either way, there might be no translators in chat, or the translators might want to focus on the stream.
+Just remember that there might be no translators in chat, and even if there are, don't be offended if they would rather focus on watching the stream and can't translate for you.
-Again, common courtesy: don't pester them, and don't spam translation requests.

 It's also possible that the streamer can understand *simple* phrases in English.
 If you just want to tell them "Cute!" or "Cool!" or "Good job!" then you can probably get your message across.

-Regardless, the streamer is not your trained monkey.
+Regardless, the streamer is not a trained monkey.
 This applies to all streamers, not just VTubers.
-Don't pester them to say things or do things for your amusement.
+Please don't pester them to say things or do things for your amusement.
-Even if they're doing something wrong in a game and you absolutely *must* tell them the correct way... don't.
-The Japanese viewers have almost certainly already said it, and if the streamer missed their comments, there's no way they're going to read your comment in a language they don't understand.

 ### If the streamer can't understand me, why do I have to stay on topic?